sdeadlocker/Development-guidelines-for-a-CICD-ML-Project/README.md

 # Project Documentation

 Welcome to our project!
-This document provides a structured approach to optimizing our development process.
+This document provides a structured approach to optimizing our CICD development process.
 It covers key areas essential for maintaining efficiency, clarity, and code quality throughout our project.
 Specifically, we will discuss:

 - Issue Tracking Workflow
 - Repository Structure and Organization